anttikekki/civicrm-relationshipContributionACL-module/README.md

 This module:
 * Adds new field to Contribution admin screen to store owner information
+* Inserts Contribution page owner info to every contribution custom field that stores owner contact info
 * Filters Manage Contribution pages screen rows to remove pages that user has no rights to edit
-* Inserts Contribution page owner info to every contribution custom field that stores owner contact info
+* Filters Find Contribution screen rows to remove Contribution page contributions that user has no rights to edit
+* Filters Contact screen Contrbutions tab to remove Contribution page contributions that user has no rights to edit

 This module uses relationships instead of groups or ACL to limit visibility and editability.
 The whole relationship tree is searched and all Contribution pages that are owned by contacts to where user has edit permissions through relationships are made visible and editable.
 All contact types are searched.